Massey College, Toronto: Grounds and architecture

-Located on the St. George campus, Ron Thom's design for Massey College was inspired by the medieval Oxbridge style college.
+Located on the St. George campus of the University of Toronto, Ron Thom's design for Massey College was inspired by the medieval Oxbridge style college with influence from Frank Lloyd Wright and the Arts and Crafts movement.
 As in Oxford and Cambridge, the buildings of Massey College all centre around one court which is accessible through only two gates.
 The main gate is at the foot of the tower, along with the porter's lodge.
 The quad contains a large pond with fish and fountains as well as the St. Catherine's Bell in the clock tower attached to the porch.
 The bells are rung three times a day during the school term to mark meal times.
 Around the quad are a total of five residence houses on the east, north, and west sides.
 The ground floors of these houses contain some administration offices.
 The largest building, containing the majority of the public space available to members of the fellowship, is on the south side along with the principal's house.
 Public space at Massey College includes the large dining hall, a small private dining room, a college common room and bar, an upper library, the lower library, the "puffy couch room" (an informal common room with television and games), the Colin Friesen seminar room, a computer room, and non-resident study carrels.